What is the South Korean 4B movement and why are American women claiming to embrace it?

 Since Donald Trump's re-election, a new hashtag has taken over social media: #4bmovementusa.
 Here's why.

 In a TikTok post that’s been liked by more than a million users, TikTok user @rabbitsandtea, who goes by “A,” sits on a couch dressed in sweatpants and a sweatshirt.
-Her long brown hair untied, she sits petting her cat while hawk-like bird calls play in the background.
+Her long, brown hair untied, she is petting her cat while hawk-like bird calls play in the background.
 Text on the screen reads: “Doing my part as an American woman by breaking up with my Republican boyfriend last night & officially joining the 4b movement this morning.”

 She is one of several American women who now say they are going to abstain from dating, marrying, having sex with, and bearing children for men as a form of political protest.
-The term 4B refers to a feminist movement that started in South Korea which espouses these principals.
+The term 4B refers to a feminist movement that started in South Korea that espouses these principals.

 The video, posted two days ago, has been shared more than 45,000 times and seen a similar number of comments that ranged from “Why did you have a republican bf in the first place?” to “You won’t be missed.
 MAGA women are hotter than you.”

 For many women in the country, the reelection of former president Donald Trump has sounded a death knell on reproductive freedom and women’s rights.
-Trump, who has been accused of sexual abuse, has also supported a House bill that outlawed most late-term abortions.
-In March, he voiced support for a nationwide ban on pregnancies older than 15 weeks, and has cited his government’s overturning of Roe v.
+Trump, who has been accused of sexual abuse, has supported a House bill that outlawed most late-term abortions.
+In March, he voiced support for a nationwide ban on pregnancies older than 15 weeks, and has cited the overturning of Roe v.
 Wade as a major win for his last presidency.

 What is 4B?